anouardbt/dbt-sl-looker-studio/README.md

 # dbt-sl-looker-studio
 This repository contains a Google Apps Script connector for Looker Studio that integrates with the dbt Semantic Layer.
-It allows you to seamlessly connect your dbt data models to Looker Studio, enabling advanced data visualization and analytics.
+It allows you to seamlessly connect your dbt data semantics models to Looker Studio, enabling advanced data visualization and analytics.

 Sure, here's the Markdown version of the GitHub repository description: